-Customer Analysis is the study of how individuals make decisions top spend their available resources ( time, money and effort).
-It includes addressing what, when, where, and how often they buy items.
-Formulating effective marketing strategies begins with a clear and accurate understanding of your customers.
+Customer analysis is the study of how individuals make decisions to spend their available resources (time, money and effort) to learn about, choose, purchase, use, and evaluate goods and services.
+Formulating effective marketing strategies begins with a clear and accurate understanding of customers value-seeking activities.
 As such, it is one of the most rapidly growing fields within marketing.
-The objectives of the subject include introducing the student to concepts developed in psychology, sociology, anthropology and economics that affect customer behaviour; and to develop in students the ability to translate what can be learned about customers into action implications for the marketing manager.
+Students are introduced to concepts developed in psychology, sociology, anthropology and economics that affect customer behaviour and translate what can be learned about customers into action implications for the marketing manager.

 |Faculty||Bond Business School|